Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Beyond Two-Valued Stable Semantics

 So far we have discussed two-valued stable models for (disjunctive) logic programs and their correspondence to the stable extensions of the induced ABA frameworks.
 In this section we check whether similar correspondence may be established between other semantics of logic programs, such as three-valued stable semantics, and other types of argumentative extensions.

 For switching to a 3-valued semantics we add to the two propositional constants ${\sf T}$ and ${\sf F}$, representing in the language ${\cal L}$ the Boolean values, a third elements, denoted ${\sf U}$, which intuitively represents uncertainty.
-These constants correspond, respectively, to the three truth values of the underlying semantics, ${\sf t}$, ${\sf f}$, ${\sf u}$, representing true, false and unknown values.
-As in Kleene's semantics~\cite{Kl50}, these values may be arranged in two orders: \begin{itemize} \item a total order $\leq_t$, representing difference in the amount of {\em truth\/} that each value represent, in which ${\sf f} <_t {\sf u} <_t {\sf t}$, and \item a partial order $\leq_i$, representing difference in the amount of {\em information\/} that each value depicts, in which ${\sf u} <_i {\sf f}$ and ${\sf u} <_i {\sf t}$. \end{itemize} In what follows, we denote by $-$ the $\leq_t$-involution, namely $-{\sf f} = {\sf t}, $-{\sf t} = {\sf f}, and $-{\sf u} = {\sf u}$.
+These constants correspond, respectively, to the three truth values of the underlying semantics, ${\sf t}$, ${\sf f}$, ${\sf u}$, representing truth, falsity and uncertainty.
+As in Kleene's semantics~\cite{Kl50}, these values may be arranged in two orders: \begin{itemize} \item a total order $\leq_t$, representing difference in the amount of {\em truth\/} that each value represent, in which ${\sf f} <_t {\sf u} <_t {\sf t}$, and \item a partial order $\leq_i$, representing difference in the amount of {\em information\/} that each value depicts, in which ${\sf u} <_i {\sf f}$ and ${\sf u} <_i {\sf t}$. \end{itemize} In what follows, we denote by $-$ the $\leq_t$-involution, namely $-{\sf f} = {\sf t}$, $-{\sf t} = {\sf f}$, and $-{\sf u} = {\sf u}$.

+Accordingly, we extend the notion of interpretations of a logic program $\pi$ from subsets of ${\cal A}(\pi)$ (as in Definition~\ref{def:models}) to {\em pairs\/} of subsets of ${\cal A}(\pi)$: